Music Program Overview

 The PCC Music Program offers a vibrant, creative, highly informative environment that prepares students for transfer to four-year institutions as music majors or minors.
 Music coursework focuses on developing the skills necessary to be a well-rounded musician in today’s world.
 Our curriculum includes the development of aural skills, the study of music theory, piano keyboard proficiency, and applied instrumental or vocal performance - both as soloists and within ensembles.
 Many of our students transfer to Portland State University, and we have also had students successfully transfer to some of the most prestigious music institutions in the country.

-The Music Program is headquartered at Sylvania campus, and there are course offerings at the other three campuses as well.
-Many introductory and general interest courses are also offered online.
-Our faculty includes highly qualified instructors who are respected as leaders in their respective fields.
+Our faculty includes highly qualified instructors who are respected as leaders in their respective fields, with active performing and teaching schedules around the globe.
 Our applied music instructors (private music lesson instructors) are some of the region’s finest performers and educators.

 Opportunities to perform